In US, a virus-era Ramadan presents obstacles, opportunities

 CHICAGO: JUMANA AZAM, 33

-On the first day of Ramadan, respiratory therapist Jumana Azam slept through her alarm for suhoor.
-She had come home at 2 a.m. from an odd shift at the hospital.
-Still, when she woke up, she set her intention to fast, ignoring the doubts of whether she’d be able to keep it throughout the day.

-Then she changed back into scrubs and left to start another shift in the ICU of Rush University Medical Center.
+On the first night of Ramadan, respiratory therapist Jumana Azam stayed up through suhoor and only slept after making the prayer at dawn.
+She had come home at 2 a.m. from an odd shift in the ICU of Rush University Medical Center.

 Just weeks ago, Azam’s own mortality weighed heavy.
 She worried that while caring for dying patients, she could contract the new coronavirus herself and end up on the very ventilators she was operating nonstop.